tim885/blockEstimation/README.md

 matplotlib

 ## Data and Trained models
-UnLoc dataset is composed of three sub-datasets ('lab', 'field', 'adv').
-They can be downloaded [here](http://imagine.enpc.fr/~loingvi/unloc/UnLoc.tar.gz).
+The synthetic dataset used for training as well as the three UnLoc datasets ('lab', 'field', 'adv') used for validation can be downloaded [here](https://zenodo.org/record/2563622#.XJ0CYB2nGbk).

 CAD models of the ABB IRB120 robot are available on this [page](https://new.abb.com/products/robotics/industrial-robots/irb-120/irb-120-cad).